veo-labs/openveo-plugin-generator/docs/conf.md

 }
 ```

-**Nb :** Custom configuration won't be interpreted but can be retrieved later using OpenVeo API.
+**Nb:** Custom configuration won't be interpreted but can be retrieved later using OpenVeo API.
 You can use it as you like.

 # Define Web Service scopes

-You can define Web Service scopes in **conf.js** :
+You can define Web Service scopes in **conf.js**:

 ```js
 webServiceScopes: [